Rayhatron/rayhatron.github.io/_posts/hng-internship/2018-04-25-hng-internship-2018-stage-2-git-and-github-for-code-collaboration.md

 ## My Experience With Stage 2 Of The HNG Internship 2018

-For me stage 2 took the least amount of time and effort.
-Simply because I've been working with Git and Github on my projects including this website since 2016 so I already new some of the gotcha moments that could arise from doing this task.
+For me, stage 2 took the least amount of time and effort.
+Simply because I've been working with Git and Github on my projects including this website since 2016 so I already knew some of the gotcha moments that could arise from doing this task.

 However, looking back to what I said when we started talking about this internship, if I had taken part in it right when I was starting my coding journey then it would have probably taken me a while to complete stage 2.